Admission to the (R)MA-programme in Archaeology.

 Input during class (40%).

-A retake is only possible for the final essay and only if all other requirements have been met.
-In case of a retake, a new topic needs to be submitted.
+In case of a retake, a new paper on a new topic needs to be submitted.

 For more information about his course, please contact dr. T.D.
 Stek.